Posted By Eugene Bruno & Associates Posted in: Personal Injury.

 It is understandable why certain people say that your personal injury claim is frivolous.
 You may even face opposition from your loved ones simply because they do not have trust in California’s justice system or because they have no knowledge of how laws work.

 When you hear that your claim is “frivolous” from your insurance company or the insurer of the at-fault party who caused or contributed to your injuries, it doesn’t take to be a genius to know why they are doing this.
 They are trying to talk you out of filing a claim to avoid paying you for your financial damages, medical expenses, loss of income, and many more.
 Your personal injury claim is against their best interests.

-Either way, we invited our San Diego personal injury attorney from the Law Offices of Eugene G. Bruno, P.C., to explain what a frivolous claim is and is not.
+Either way, we invited our San Diego personal injury attorney from the Eugene Bruno & Associates, P.C., to explain what a frivolous claim is and is not.
 Unless you have consulted with a skilled lawyer, do NOT let anyone plant the seed of doubt or discourage you from seeking the compensation you deserve.

 However, do not get me wrong.
 There are many personal injury claims that can be categorized as “frivolous.”
 Sometimes, people file a claim because they are trying to abuse the justice system.
 Seeking justice is not their ultimate goal.